 General liability insurance covers bodily injury or property damage you cause others arising out of your business operations.
 This gives you protection from slips and falls, product liability, and various other costs.

 This insurance policy covers not only the damages you cause, but it will also pay defense costs associated with settling lawsuits.
-Additionally, this policy will cover and pay for the defense costs of frivilous lawsuits that you might face if the accusation falls under a covered claim.
+Additionally, this policy will cover and pay for the defense costs of frivolous lawsuits that you might face if the accusation falls under a covered claim.

-One of the most important rules to remember in this introduction to commercial insurance is that every business and nonprofit operation should have a general liability policy at a minimum.
+Every business is different, which is why we always advise that you talk to an insurance expert to determine the coverages you need and those you don’t.
+But one of the most important rules to remember in this introduction to commercial insurance is that every business and nonprofit operation should have a general liability policy at a minimum.

 Buildings/Contents Insurance